jruels/cloud-engineering/labs/aws_encryption/index.md

 2. Click **Upload**, then click **Add files** and choose a test file from your computer to upload.
 3. After selecting the file, click **Upload** to complete the process.
 4. AWS will automatically encrypt the object using your KMS key.
 You can verify this by selecting the uploaded object, then checking the **Encryption** section in the **Properties** tab, where you should see **AWS-KMS** listed as the encryption method.

+### Confirm the Object is Encrypted:

+1. After uploading the object, click **Close** in the top right corner to return the S3 bucket page.
+2. Select your uploaded object
+3. In the top right corner click **Open** to view the file in a new browser tab.
+   * Notice the URL contains the decryption key, allowing you to access the object.
+4. Now, copy the "Object URL" from the S3 bucket page.
+5. Try to load it in a browser and notice how access is denied without the decryption key.

 ---